dmcguire81/caml-mimic/README.md

 ## Data processing

-To get started, first edit `constants.py` to point to the directories holding your copies of the MIMIC-II and MIMIC-III datasets.
-Then, organize your data with the following structure:
+1. Your MIMIC III data must be organized with the following structure within this repository:
 ```
 mimicdata/
 |   D_ICD_DIAGNOSES.csv